-12.2 Allocation of Schemes and Programme under MNRE
+12.2 Allocation for Schemes and Programmes under MNRE

-The Union Budget 2016-17 announced restructuring in schemes and programmes of MNRE.
-The new schemes have considered capacity addition for transmission and distribution of renewable energy and promotion of off-grid and decentralised renewable power for rural and urban applications.
-There is increase in allocation for Scheme of Off Grid / Distributed and Decentralised Renewable Power as a measure to promote rural and urban application of renewable energy. (see Figure 12.2)
+The restructuring of schemes and programmes of MNRE announced in the Union Budget 2016-17 is a welcome step.
+The new schemes have considered capacity addition for transmission and distribution of renewable energy and promotion of off-grid and decentralised renewable power for rural and urban

-Figure 12.2 Budgetary allocation for Schemes / Programmes of MNRE (In Rs. crore)
+Figure 12.1: Budgetary Allocation for MNRE (Rs.
+Crore)

-Source: Compiled by CBGA from Expenditure Budgets (Vol-II) of various years.
-Note: (i) Figures include funds made available from National Clean Energy Fund; (ii) Earlier Scheme of Renewable Power and Distributed Renewable Power subsumed in Grid Interactive Renewable Power, Schemes of renewable energy for Rural Application & renewable energy for Urban and Industrial Application subsumed in Off Grid / Distributed and Decentralised Renewable Power and Scheme of R&D in renewable energy subsumed in R&D and International Cooperation.
+Notes: (i) Figures include funds made available from National Clean Energy Fund; (ii) Earlier Scheme of Renewable Power and Distributed Renewable Power subsumed in Grid Interactive Renewable Power, Schemes of renewable energy for Rural Application & renewable energy for Urban and Industrial Application subsumed in Off Grid / Distributed and Decentralised Renewable Power and Scheme of R&D in renewable energy subsumed in R&D and International Cooperation.